octelium/cordium/README.md

 Cordium is a free and open source, self-hosted, identity-based sandbox platform built on Kubernetes and [Octelium](https://github.com/octelium/octelium).
 It provides isolated, reproducible general-purpose sandboxes for developers, AI agents, and automated workloads that are accessible through web terminals, SSH, CLI, and gRPC APIs.

-What sets Cordium apart is how Workspaces access infrastructure.
-Instead of injecting credentials into the sandbox, every Workspace runs with a dedicated Octelium identity.
-Authorized databases, SSH servers, HTTP APIs, Kubernetes clusters, and internal services are accessed through Octelium’s identity-aware, secretless access platform, so API tokens, passwords, SSH private keys, kubeconfigs, and other long-lived credentials do not need to be placed inside the Workspace.
+What sets Cordium apart is how sandboxes access infrastructure.
+Instead of injecting credentials into the sandbox, every sandbox runs with a dedicated Octelium identity.
+Authorized databases, SSH servers, HTTP APIs, Kubernetes clusters, and internal services are accessed through Octelium’s identity-aware, secretless access platform, so API tokens, passwords, SSH private keys, kubeconfigs, and other long-lived credentials do not need to be placed inside the sandbox.

 ## Table of Contents